 Indonesia starts developing controversial food estate project

-The project, which is spearhead by the president's former rival turned minister Prabowo Subianto, is expected to cover an area of 770,000 hectares (1,903,000 acres), or more than ten times the size of Singapore.
+The project, which is spearheaded by the president's former rival-turned-minister Prabowo Subianto, is expected to cover an area of 770,000 hectares - or more than 10 times the size of Singapore.

-The estate will allocate 148,000 hectares to rice and 622,000 hectares of non-irrigated land for crops like maize, said the president, who is widely known as Jokowi.
+The estate will allocate 148,000 hectares to rice and 622,000 hectares of non-irrigated land for crops like maize, said Mr Joko.

-The food estate will be first located in Central Kalimantan on Borneo island and in North Sumatra, and will be extended to West Papua, East Nusa Tenggara and South Sumatra, Jokowi said in a televised cabinet meeting.
+The food estate will be first located in Central Kalimantan on Borneo island and in North Sumatra, and will be extended to West Papua, East Nusa Tenggara and South Sumatra, he said in a televised Cabinet meeting.

-"Infrastructure support and road access will also be carried out in the field immediately so that... large modern agricultural tools will not experience difficulties," he said.

 Your feedback is important to us